tibbotech/LUIS-Tester/README.md

 ## Running the sample
 1. Build and run the project on the device in Debug mode, the device will have bluetooth enabled and wifi disabled

-2. Open the Tibbo BLE mobile app and tap on the device named "BLE Sample xx:xx" (xx:xx is last two bytes of device's mac address) to connect to the device
+2. Open the LUIS mobile app and tap on the device named "BLE_Device_1 xx:xx" (xx:xx is last two bytes of device's mac address) to connect to the device

 3. A page with the device settings will be shown once bluetooth connection has been established.